tjensen42/42-minishell/README.md

 ## Run tests

-To check if the minishell build was succesful you can run a tester, which compares most of the features with your current Bash installation.
+To check if your minishell build was succesful you can run a tester, which compares most of the features with your current Bash installation.
 The test compares the stdout and the exit-code directly and checks in case of an error if both print something in stderr.

 ```
 make test